-Nothing says home to me like some good ‘ol Tex-Mex, which of course involves guacamole.
+Nothing says home to me like some good ‘ol Tex-Mex, which of course involves real, authentic guacamole.
 I’m convinced that a good guacamole is the perfect food.
 It’s healthy, a snack, a topping, a dip.
 Perfect.
 Now if only those tortilla chips could be as healthy.

 Everyone has different ideas of what belongs in guacamole.
 Many feel that mashed up avocado, a little lime juice, and chopped cilantro makes a tasty guacamole.
 If you are one of those, you gotta try this!
 I promise, you’ll never go back.

 Guacamole originates from the Aztecs, and what went into it varied according to what was available in the area.
 Traditionally the only additions to the avocados were tomatoes, chilies, onions, and cilantro.
 It’s mixed and served in a mortar and pestle called a molcajete.
 Of course over the last several hundred years, it’s evolved a teensy bit, but not all that much.